Yasuní is a thriving tropical rainforest in Ecuador’s northeastern region, reputed to be the world’s most biologically diverse place on the planet.

 In 1989, UNESCO declared Yasuni a World Biosphere Reserve.

-Precautionary measures were issued in May 2006 by the Inter-American Commission on Human Rights to protect the Tagaeri and Taromenane territory in northeastern Ecuador.
+Precautionary measures were issued in May 2006 by the Inter-American Commission on Human Rights to protect the Tagaeri and Taromenane territories in northeastern Ecuador.

 In the summer of 2007, Ecuadorian President Rafael Correa proposed the groundbreaking Yasuni-ITT proposal, which called for international monetary compensation in exchange for keeping Yasuni’s oil reserves underground and untouched.
-With this proposal, the international community would provide half the reported $7.2 billion value (of Ecuador’s potential oil revenue) if petroleum extraction projects were granted.
-Therefore, Yasuni-ITT is allowing this developing country to garner much-needed revenue while still protecting precious rainforests – and it’s the first global initiative of its kind.
+With this proposal, the international community would have provided half the reported $7.2 billion value (of Ecuador’s potential oil revenue) if petroleum extraction projects were granted.
+However, President Rafael Correa scrapped the proposal in 2013.